Historic restorations are admired by most people but old houses are not for everyone.

 The easement must convey the right to enforce the stipulated conditions and restrictions to the holder of the easement.
 The holder of the easement must be a qualified preservation organization or government agency involved with preservation.
 There may be local organizations and possibly historic societies that can be holders of the easement.

 One large organization is the National Trust for Historic Preservation.
 The National Trust goes into more detail about Preservation Easements on their site.
 One stipulation is that the property must be listed on the National Register of Historic Places (NRHP).
 If your home is not on the NRHP, or does not qualify to be listed on the NRHP, there may be another easement holding organization with less strict criteria.
+My house is NOT on the historic register but the NJ Historic Trust will oversee the preservation easement.

 All this comes with a cost of about several thousand dollars.
 Understand that yearly visits must be made to ensure all future homeowners are abiding by your easement requirements.
 A preservation easement is similar to the Farmland Preservation Easement.